 Lifestyle and home remedies

-Home treatment isn't sufficient for heatstroke.
+Home treatment isn't enough for heatstroke.
 If you have signs or symptoms of heatstroke, seek emergency medical help.
 Others should take steps to cool you off while waiting for emergency help to arrive.
+Don't drink any fluids while waiting for medical assistance.

 If you notice signs of heat-related illness, lower your body temperature and prevent your condition from progressing to heatstroke.
 In a lesser heat emergency, such as heat cramps or heat exhaustion, the following steps may lower your body temperature: